sergei-mironov/litrepl/README.md

 Hello, World!
 ```

-Any printed messages will be pasted back into the corresponding result sections.
+Any messages printed are pasted back into the corresponding result sections.
 The execution takes place in a background interpreter, tied to the UNIX pipes
 residing in the filesystem.
 Thus, the state of the interpreter is persistent
 between the executions and in fact between the Vim editing sessions.